Accession Day tilt: Knights

 Tilt lists for the Accession Day pageants have survived; these establish that the majority of the participating jousters came from the ranks of the Queen's Gentlemen Pensioners.
-Entrants included such powerful members of the court as the Earl of Bedford, the Earl of Oxford, the Earl of Southampton, Lord Howard of Effingham, and the Earl of Essex.
+Entrants included such powerful members of the court as Francis Russell, 2nd Earl of Bedford, Edward de Vere, 17th Earl of Oxford, Henry Wriothesley, 3rd Earl of Southampton, Lord Howard of Effingham, and the Earl of Essex.
 Many of those participating had seen active service in Ireland or on the Continent, but the atmosphere of romance and entertainment seems to have predominated over the serious military exercises that were medieval tournaments.
 Sir James Scudamore, a knight who tilted in the 1595 tournament, was immortalised as "Sir Scudamour" in Book Four of The Faerie Queene by Edmund Spenser.

 Greenwich armour of Sir James Scudamore, 1590s.
 Jousting was crucial to Scudamore's reputation at court.

 Knights participating in the spectacle entered in pageant cars or on horseback, disguised as some heroic, romantic, or metaphorical figure, with their servants in fancy dress according to the theme of the entry.
 A squire presented a pasteboard pageant shield decorated with the character's device or impresa to the Queen and explained the significance of his disguise in prose or poetry.
 Entrants went to considerable expense to devise themes, order armour and costumes for their followers, and in some cases to hire poets or dramatists and even professional actors to carry out their programmes.

 Classical, pastoral, and Arthurian settings were typically combined with story lines flattering to the queen, but serious subtexts were common, especially among those who used these occasions to express public contrition or desolation for having aroused the queen's displeasure, or to plead for royal favour.
 In the painting on the left, Essex wears black (sable) armour, which he wore as part of his 1590 entrance to the tilts.
 At this particular tilt, Essex entered as the head of a funeral procession, carried on a bier by his attendants.
 This was meant to atone for his failure to subdue Ireland, but Elizabeth was not impressed and did not forgive him readily.